eegg/school-policies-and-procedures/src/health-and-safety.rst

 Annual assessments
 ``````````````````

-An annual risk assessment will be made by the *Health and Safety Team*.
+An annual risk assessment will be made by the |Health and Safety Officer|.
 It will:

 * Identify any person especially at risk in a case of fire, and make plans to include their safe evacuation.
 This includes: